laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 -Use RxAndroid with observables to interact with data.
 -Make different Controllers for Dashboards, Dashboard Content and Interpretations
 -Make different Interactors and Stores interfaces for all the resources of dashboards and interprations such as DashboardElement, DashboardItem, Interpretations, InterpretationComment, etc. along with their implementation.
--Make different Modules and Components for Dashboard/ Interpretations for dependency injection using Dagger.
 -Initialize/ Define the new files in the general modules such as services, persistance, controllers, etc.

 A big thank you to my mentor Araz Abishov for the guidance.